Signs of a Depressive Episode and Tips to Cope

 Self-care can look like anything you’d imagine!
 Some people like to do skincare as self-care.
 Other people enjoy indulging in hobbies or eating their favorite comfort food.
 Do whatever makes you feel good and safe!

-Self-care may also be taking a mental health day. mental health day is a day where you dedicate yourself to caring for your well-being.
+Self-care may also be taking a mental health day.
+A mental health day is a day where you dedicate yourself to caring for your well-being.
 People work so hard and might experience burnout eventually if they are not careful.

 Your mental health is the most important thing!
 You deserve to be kind to yourself and care for areas of your life that you might be neglecting.
 Taking care of your mental health is vital to living a healthy and happy life.
 Work and school take up much of our time and can drain us completely.